Icahn wins legal fight over Forest Labs books

 The law is still developing, and lawyers advising companies worry that if it becomes too friendly to shareholders it could throw open the doors to the boardroom and stifle debate among directors.

-Lawyers for shareholders complain that conducting investigations can be expensive and time consuming, and while they are fighting for records another attorney might sue outside Delaware and seize control of the litigation.
+Lawyers for shareholders gripe that conducting investigations can be expensive and time consuming, and while they are fighting for records another attorney might sue outside Delaware and seize control of the litigation.

 The court’s chief judge, Leo Strine, recently scolded public pension funds from California and New York for suing the board of Wal-Mart Stores Inc over an alleged bribery scandal in Mexico without first demanding company records.